Success Can Be Bittersweet

 So when I hear from people who regret how long they waited to get counseling, I understand.
 Usually the joy of feeling better overrides any regret anyway.
 On the other hand, sometimes I get a younger couple who come in to work on things early.
 When they have a break through, I have heard them say “I am so glad we did this NOW instead of waiting!”

-Margie Wheelhouse is a Licensed Marriage and Family Therapist in Springfield, Illinois.
-She helps couples build great relationships and repair broken ones.
+Margie Wheelhouse is a Licensed Marriage and Family Therapist.
+She helps couples in Springfield, Chicago and throughout Illinois to build great relationships and repair broken ones.
 To schedule or send her an email, click here.